Commit-Boost/commit-boost-client/docs/docs/developing/commit-modules.md

 ### Requesting signatures

 At its core, the Signer Service provides a signature on a 32-byte data digest.
-Signatures are provided using either the validator keys (BLS) or a proxy key (BLS or ECDSA), both on the [builder domain](https://github.com/Commit-Boost/commit-boost-client/blob/main/crates/common/src/signature.rs#L88-L96).
+Signatures are provided using either the validator keys (BLS) or a proxy key (BLS or ECDSA), both on the [Commit-Boost domain](#signing-structure).

 Use `TreeHash` to create a digest from a custom struct: